Showing posts with label Iona. Show all posts

 Clarkin, William (SN 1522).
 William was the fifth child of John and Elizabeth (nee Moore) Clarkin.
 They had eight children - John (1886), Mary (1887-1888), James (1889), Catherine (1891), William (1894), Margaret (1896), Mary (1899) and Ada (1902).
 John died in 1902, aged 55, leaving Mrs Clarkin with a young family to look after.
 William enlisted at Tynong on December 7, 1914 at the age of 21; his next of kin was his eldest brother, John Clarkin of Garfield.
 William fought at Gallipoli where he was shot in the chest and bayonetted in the leg.
 He recovered and was serving in France when he was officially reported as missing in August 1916 but had actually died of wounds as a Prisoner of War at Caudrey in Germany on August 26, 1916.
 William is also listed on the Bunyip War Memorial and on the Cora Lynn War Memorial, and I have more details about the family there.

 Crudden, Thomas (SN 15) Thomas was born in Scotland and was 31 when he enlisted on October 7 1914.
 His next of kin was his mother, Mrs Crudden, of Iona.
 He Returned to Australia on December 23, 1918.
-Thomas was a Soldier Settler - you can read his full record here on the Battle to Farm website.
+Thomas was a Soldier Settler - you can read his full record here on the Public Records Office of Victoria website.

 Curtain, William Patrick (SN 1701) William was 23, a farm labourer, and he enlisted on May 20 1915.
 His next of kin was his father, John, of Iona.
 He was awarded the Military Medal and Returned to Australia August 1, 1919.